Barratts Shoes: Difficulties

 Following a trading loss of £12.5 million in 2008, on 26 January 2009, Stylo's shares were suspended.
 Barratts and PriceLess soon went into administration and on 13 February 2009, Stylo itself went into administration.
 On 19 February 2009, administrators Deloitte announced that 220 Barratt and PriceLess stores would be closing, with the loss of approximately 2,500 jobs.

 The remaining 160 stores and 165 concessions, plus the Barratts and Priceless brands, were sold to a management team led by Michael Ziff, under Barratts Priceless Ltd (BPL).
 In December 2011, BPL called in administrators Deloitte, who immediately closed 100 stores and 359 concessions, resulting in 2,500 job losses.
 In January 2012, a management team led by CEO Ziff bought 89 Barratts and Priceless stores through a new company, Barratts Trading Ltd. This sold through both its own stores and e-commerce website, plus online retailers Amazon.com, Debenhams and eBay.

-In 2013, just before administration, Barratts closed its Jersey store, which is now occupied by Paperchase.
+In 2013, just before administration, Barratts closed its Jersey store, which was later occupied by Paperchase.

 In October 2013, it was reported that the business was suffering a cash flow crisis as it struggled to purchase new stock in the run-up to Christmas.
 On 11 November 2013, it was confirmed the company had entered administration, with 18 immediate store closures.

 The retailer Pavers Shoes purchased 14 Barratts stores in December 2013.
 In January 2014, the Barratts brand and website were purchased by the footwear entrepreneur Harvey Jacobsen and the former buying and merchandising director of Barratts, Simon Robson.